Proprietors: Kammath & Kammath: Plot

-While continuing the journey back to home, Raja reveals that his wife had a different nature than the Kammath family had expected.
-One day, when their father suffers from chest pain, their mother asks her to drive him to hospital.
+While continuing the journey back to home, Raja reveals why he left his wife.
+One day, when his father suffered from chest pain, his mother asked the wife to drive him to hospital.
 She refuses as she had just applied Mehndi and wanted it to dry.
-But when their mother called a taxi and reached the hospital, their father passes away.
-Raja realizes that she is incompatible and divorces her.
+When Raja's mother called a taxi and arrived at the hospital, his father passed away.
+Angered, Raja realised she is incompatible and divorces her.
 Mahalakshmi pities him after hearing the story.

-The next day Raja is invited by Mahalakshmi to talk about a problem.
-She introduces her sister Surekha to Raja and says Surekha is scared that somebody is following her.
-The next day Raja sends Gopi to beat a helmeted person who comes near her.
-When Raja removes the helmet, he realises that the person is Deva.
-He becomes sad as he has beaten his own brother.
-In anger, he slaps Gopi for hitting Deva.
-Deva tells him that he loves Surekha.
-Raja thinks that Mahalakshmi misunderstood them, made him to hit Deva and separate them.
-They both fights and leave.
-When they all leave, another person with a helmet who was following her arrives.
-Raja proceeds with Deva's idea to marrying Surekha.
+The next day, Raja is invited by Mahalakshmi to talk about a problem.
+She introduces her sister Surekha to Raja and says Surekha believes somebody is following her.
+The next day, Raja sends Gopi to beat a helmeted person who approaches her.
+When Raja removes the helmet, he realises it is Deva.
+Saddened that he has beaten his own brother, he slaps Gopi for hitting Deva.
+Deva tells Raja that he loves Surekha.
+Raja thinks that Mahalakshmi planned this to separate the brothers.
+They both fight and leave.
+After, another person with a helmet who was following her arrives.
+Raja proceeds with Deva's idea to marry Surekha.
 Mahalakshmi tells them that Surekha is actually her deceased brother Suresh's wife and a Christian.
 Surekha's history is revealed by Mahalakshmi.

 Suresh had married her years ago despite opposition from her family.
 On the first night of marriage, Suresh is killed by her family's henchman Vikram.
 The story reveals that Sunnichan is her actual brother and Vikram was another person who was following her.
-Even after knowing this story Deva wishes to marry her.
+Even after knowing this story, Deva wishes to marry her.
 Later at her house, the brothers realise to their shock that Surekha is speech impaired.
-Deva still wants to marry her and Mahalakshmi finally accepts it.
+Deva still wants to marry her, and Mahalakshmi finally accepts.

 On the night before the wedding, Deva is accosted by Vikram and Surekha's brothers.
-He escapes to a godown where Raja awaits.
-A fight ensues where Raja, Deva and Gopi fights off Vikram, Surekha's brothers and their henchmen.
-The next day they are handed over to the police at Surekha's house and Deva marries Surekha.
-To everyone's surprise Mahalakshmi is married by the groom found by Suresh, who Raja selects.
+He escapes to a warehouse where Raja awaits.
+A fight ensues where Raja, Deva, and Gopi fight off Vikram, Surekha's brothers, and their henchmen.
+The next day, they are handed over to the police at Surekha's house and Deva marries Surekha.
+To everyone's surprise, Mahalakshmi is married by the groom found by Suresh, whom Raja selects.